 So, what's the difference between APR and APY?
 The biggest difference between APR and APY lies in how they relate to your savings or investment growth, or the cost of borrowing.
 In a nutshell, APY refers to what you can earn in interest while APR refers to what you can owe in interest charges.

-Which accounts have APY v.s.
-APR?
+Which accounts have APY vs. APR?

 What is a good APY?

+Checking account interest rates at a sampling of institutions can range from 0.01% to 0.09% even at megabanks, although smaller banks may try to be more competitive t bring in more business.
 If you remember the math from above, you're probably saying "Wait, I deposit $100 and I make one cent a year in interest?"
 Yes.
 One whole cent.

-What about Savings APY?
+What about savings APY?

-Finding the best APY for your savings
+Finding the best APY for your savings account

-Offers high interest rates
+Offers a high interest rate